 Thick White Discharge After Sex

-3. Excessive Discharge (Is yours brown?)
+3. Excessive Discharge

 The 4 most common causes of heavy discharge include:

-- Prolonged antibiotic use
+- Prolonged antibiotic use (the most common cause)

 - Birth control pills

 - Weak immune system

 Three out of four adult women experience a yeast infection at some point in their life.
 So don’t panic, but keep in mind that you should cure it in time to avoid more significant issues.
 Unfortunately, once you get a yeast infection, you are more likely to get another one in the future.